joksas/badcrossbar/README.md

 ## Computing currents and voltages

-[badcrossbar] allows to compute branch currents and node voltages for arbitrary values of applied voltages, devices' resistances and interconnect resistance.
-It assumes that all interconnects have the same specified resistance and that outputs (in the bottom of bit lines) are grounded.
+[badcrossbar] allows to compute branch currents and node voltages for arbitrary values of applied voltages, devices' resistances and interconnect resistances.
+It assumes that voltages are applied on the left side of the word lines and the outputs (in the bottom of the bit lines) are grounded.
+One can define either a single resistance value for all interconnects, or two separate values for word and bit line segments using optional parameters `r_i_word_line` and `r_i_bit_line`, respectively.

 One can compute branch currents and node voltages with the function `badcrossbar.compute`, as shown in the code below: